FrancoisChaumont/db/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Notes
-Todo: Add support for more databases (currently only supports MySQL and MariaDB)
+Todo: Add support for more databases (currently only supports MySQL/MariaDB and PostgreSQL)